thePantz/serenitybdd-cucumber-multidevice/README.md

 ## Putting it all together

-My Feature file like like this:
+My Feature file is like this:
 ```
   Scenario: Sandra messages Sergey
     Given Sergey is a non-registered user